 - Do I know that it’s time to quit using?

-If you have answered yes to any of these questions, it may be time to under treatment.
+If you have answered yes to any of these questions, it may be time to enter a detox facility.

 At JourneyPure Bowling Green, we help patients manage uncomfortable Xanax withdrawal symptoms and teach them how to beat cravings.
 At the same time, patients will learn why and how their drug abuse became a problem and develop the tools needed to rebuild a satisfying, drug-free lifestyle.